"Our God of Grace often gives us a second chance, but there is no second chance to harvest a ripe crop." -- Kurt von Schleicher

 They built nice houses and raised their standard of living.
 Some became very conscious of clothing styles.
 Thus, when the six pickers from the far-off orchards returned to the homestead for a visit, it was apparent that they were not keeping up with the styles in vogue with the other apple pickers and packers.

 To be sure, those six pickers knew that an apple is an apple wherever it may be picked.
 They knew that the apples around the homestead were just as important as apples far away.
-Still, they could not erase from their minds the sight of thousands of trees which had never been touched by a picker.
+Still, they could not erase from their minds the sight of thousands of trees that had never been touched by a picker.

 They longed for more pickers to come help them.
 They longed for help from packers, truck drivers, supervisors, equipment-maintenance men, and ladder builders.
 They wondered if the professionals working back around the homestead could teach them better apple-picking methods so that, out where they worked, fewer apples would rot and fall to the ground.

 While one might question whether the Society was doing all the owner wanted done, the members did keep very busy.
 Several members were convinced that proper apple picking requires nothing less than the very best equipment.
 Thus, the Society assigned several members to develop bigger and better ladders as well as nicer boxes to store apples.
-The Society also prided itself at having raised the qualification level for full-time apple pickers.
+The Society also prided itself on having raised the qualification level for full-time apple pickers.

 When the owner returns, the Society members will crowd around him.
 They'll proudly show off the bigger and better ladders they've built and the nice apple boxes they've designed and made.
-One wonders how happy that owner will be, however, when he looks out and sees the acres and acres of untouched trees with their unpicked apples.
+One wonders how happy that owner will be when he looks out and sees the acres and acres of untouched trees with their unpicked apples.

 by James M. Weber, missionary to Japan.
 Original version appeared in Let's Quit Kidding Ourselves About Missions, Moody Press. © 1979 by The Moody Bible Institute.
 Revision by Howard Culbertson.